ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/range-slider.md

     @license   https://expressionengine.com/license Licensed under Apache License, Version 2.0 -->

-# Value Slider and Range Slider Fieldtypes
+# Range Slider Fieldtypes

-The Value Slider fieldtype allows the user to select numerical value.
+The Range Slider fieldtype allows the user to select numerical value.
 It is rendered as `range` HTML input type with some additional styling, allowing users to precisely select the value.

 The Range Slider fieldtype shows two sliders on the same scale, allowing to select a range of numbers (from...to).